LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

 - "Why do you have a scroll to Neverwinter?"
     - He wanted to run away to Neverwinter if we didn't leave him alone
     - He revealed: if we promised to leave him alone, take the GP, then left, he would've made the GP disappear then teleport to Neverwinter anyway
-- **He refuses to give us any more info, so Emerit kills him but pouring a pint of acid dragon blood into his mouth**
+- **He refuses to give us any more info, so Emiret kills him but pouring a pint of acid dragon blood into his mouth**

 ## Post-Iarno fight
 - *We Long Rest at Stonehill Inn*